 - Petrie excavated for a few days around the area of the courtyard with two great pedestals for colossi guarding the access to the province--originally thought to be two pyramids.

 - The excavation concentrated on the courtyard's wall structures, pedestal remains, and inscribed fragments of the quartzite colossi.
-Possible remains of green glazed (faience?) ornamental panels or foundation deposit already destroyed at time of excavation.
+Possible remains of green glazed (faience?) ornamental panels or foundation deposit already destroyed at time of excavation were found.

 Relevant archive holdings:

 London, Petrie Museum of Egyptian Archaeology